greg-js/arch-wiki-md-repo/wiki/_content/english/R.md

 RKWard is an open-source frontend which allows for data import and browsing as well as running common statistical tests and plots.
 You can install [rkward](https://aur.archlinux.org/packages/rkward/) from [AUR](/index.php/AUR "AUR").

+## Editors IDEs and notebooks with R support

 ### Rstudio IDE

 RStudio an open-source R IDE.
 It includes many modern conveniences such as parentheses matching, tab-completion, tool-tip help popups, and a spreadsheet-like data viewer.